rehierl/abstract-properties/11-x-hierarchies/12-0-setup-variations/1-1-superset-di-re.md

 s2 -|
 ```

-* s1 and s2 would both have to be supersets to s3
+- s1 and s2 would both have to be supersets to s3
-* s1 and s2 would be related and not disjoint - error
+- s1 and s2 would be related and not disjoint - error
-* it is not possible for a set to have disjoint supersets
+- it is not possible for a set to have disjoint supersets
-* supersets are by definition related - rooted paths
+- supersets are by definition related - rooted paths
-* each set has no more than one parent set
+- each set has no more than one parent set

 <!-- ======================================================================= -->
 ## remarks

-* does not support parallel subcomponents
+- does not support parallel subcomponents
-* does not support any partial order
+- does not support all partial orders

 prefix/suffix order

-* unique rooted paths
+- unique rooted paths
-* is downward total -> a prefix order
+- is downward total, a prefix-order, unique rooted paths
-* not upward total -> no suffix order
+- not upward total